brttd/display-whisper/app/help/presentation.md

 * **Hide cursor on display**: When enabled, the cursor will not show when it is over the display.
 * **Use set size for display**: When enabled, the display will be the chosen size, regardless of what resolution the screen being used is.
 The display will be scaled up or down to fit into the chosen screen.
 * **Display size**: What size to use for the display.
 As presentation elements use **px** values for text size, different display sizes will change the size at which text is shown on screen.
-* **Background bar color**: If the chosen screen is a different ratio to the custom display size, the display will be scaled to fit.
+* **Display letterbox bar color**: If the chosen screen is a different ratio to the custom display size, the display will be scaled to fit.
 Bars above & below, or to the left & right will be shown, with the given color.

 # Previews
 The _Previews_ in the Control window can each be set to one of four options: